pasqualerossi/Born2BeRoot-Guide/README.md

 15. Press `Enter` to cancel Erasing data as you won't need this for your Virtual Machine

-16. Create a Encryption passphrase - write this down as well as your will need this later on.
+16. Create a Encryption passphrase - write this down as well, as your will need this later on.

 17. Retype the Encryption passphrase you just created